leleliu008/xcpkg/README.md

 - Please do NOT place your own files under `~/.xcpkg` directory, as `xcpkg` will change files under `~/.xcpkg` directory without notice.

-- Please do NOT run `xcpkg` command in parallell to avoid generating dirty data.
+- Please do NOT run `xcpkg` command in parallel to avoid generating dirty data.

 ## Manually build packages using this software via GitHub Actions

-In this way, you will be liberated from the rut of setting up the build environemt.
+In this way, you will be liberated from the rut of setting up the build environment.

 In this way, all you need to do is just clicking the buttons and waiting for finishing.
 After finishing, a url refers to a zip archive will be provided to download.